-UMA students enrolled in standard term based programs (except the associate degree in Nursing) are allowed to request a change in course load within the first seven (7) calendar days of each grading period or module if they are taking multiple courses.
+UMA students enrolled in standard term based programs (except the Associate of Science in Nursing program) are allowed to request a change in course load within the first seven (7) calendar days of each grading period or module if they are taking multiple courses.

-Students in diploma-based term programs, except for Healthcare Technology & Systems (Diploma), are scheduled and eligible to take only one course per module or grading period.
+Students in diploma-based term programs, except for Healthcare Technology & Systems, are scheduled and eligible to take only one course per module or grading period.

-Students in associate degree term based programs (with the exception of the associate degree in Nursing program) may choose to take one or two general education or elective courses within each of the three grading periods within the semester.
+Students in associate degree term based programs (with the exception of the Associate of Science in Nursing program) may choose to take one or two general education or elective courses within each of the three grading periods within the semester.
 Students may also choose to take a core course (if not more than three semester credits) and one general education or elective course per grading period.
 For core courses greater than three semester credits, the student may only take that core course within the grading period.